AIMLab-UBC/AIMLab-UBC.github.io/_pages/jobs.md

 How to apply
 -	Please send applications to maryam.asadi at ubc.ca, ali.bashashati at ubc.ca & h.farahani at ubc.ca.
 In the body of your email, please mention your earliest availability date.
--	Your package should include detailed CV (including the list of publications), a one-paragraph statement on your interesta and goals (optional), and transcripts (optional).
+-	Your package should include detailed CV (including the list of publications), a concise statement (1-2 paragraphs) on your interests and goals (optional), and transcripts (optional).